Jet fuel spike sends 2Q profit lower at United Airlines

 The company said that adjusted profit — excluding what United considers non-repeating gains and expenses — was $3.23 per share.
 That easily beat the $3.07 average forecast from eight analysts surveyed by Zacks Investment Research.

 CEO Oscar Munoz said they were great results in the face of higher fuel prices.
-In a statement issued by the company, he called the numbers “the strongest evidence yet that our strategic growth plan is working” and United will carry momentum into the second half of the year.
+In a statement issued by the company, he called the numbers “the strongest evidence yet that our strategic growth plan is working.”

 The airline raised its forecast of full-year adjusted profit by 25 cents, to between $7.25 and $8.75 per share.
 Analysts were forecasting $7.72 per share.